JM1705/CompassBG/README.md

 	2. Run on log on in Task Scheduler (Windows prioritises this over startup so it is faster than option 1)

 		(My settings for Task Scheduler)
-		Task scheduler:
+		Triggers:
-		Trigger (Begin the task: At log on of any user) Action (Start a program: Program/Script: "C:\Users\me\compassbgw.exe")
+			At log on of any user
+			At 12:00 AM every day
+		Action:
+			Start a program: Program/Script: "C:\location\compassbgw.exe"
+		Conditions:
+			None

 ## Other instructions